Geodesics, bigeodesics, and coalescence in first passage percolation in general dimension: Special types of bad geodesic behavior

 For $\theta\in S^{d-1}$, $\Gamma$ a geodesic with a designated direction, and sites $x$ preceding $y$ in $\Gamma$, we say $\Gamma$ has a $\theta$--\emph{backtrack of size} $r$ from $x$ to $y$ if $x_1^\theta - y_1^\theta \geq r$.

 We may omit the parameters in the preceding terminology when it is clearly understood, e.g.~referring to a block rather than a $\theta$--block.

-Before proceeding to the proof of Theorem \ref{alldim}, in the next few lemmas we consider various forms of ``bad geodesic behavior'' specialized to our context, and apply our previous results to show that these have small probability.
-These lemmas involve the quantities $n^{\pm\beta_i}$ as in Remark \ref{betapowers}, so we now specify the relations that we assume to hold among these exponents.\\
+Lemma \ref{fastseg} controls one type bad geodesic behavior (not enough fast segments); we now proceed to other types.
+The next lemmas involve the quantities $n^{\pm\beta_i}$ as in Remark \ref{betapowers}, so we now specify the relations that we assume to hold among these exponents.\\

-{\bf A3.
-Exponent relations, parameters, and definitions.} $\beta_i\in (0,1)$ satisfy
+{\bf A4.
+Exponent relations, parameters, and definitions.} $\beta_i\in (0,1)$ $(i=0,1,2,3,4)$ satisfy